 - Lectures.
 (50% sessions) Lecture slides and other important materials will be posted in Moodle.
 Please check the platform regularly. - Problem-solving sessions.
-(30% classes) Computer practice sessions in small groups - Laboratory sessions.
-(20% sessions)
+(40% classes) Practice sessions in small groups - Laboratory sessions.
+(10% sessions) Computer practice sessions in small groups - Assessment tasks.

-• Assessment tasks.
 A midterm exam will take place as well as a final exam.
 Exams are closed book and closed notes.